About calculated fields

 How calculated fields work

 A calculated field is a formula that performs some action on one or more other fields in your data source.
-Calculated fields can perform arithmetic and math, manipulate text, date, and geographic information, and use branching or boolean (true/false) comparisons to evaluate your data.
-The result of that formula can then be displayed for every row of data in charts and controls that include the calculated field.
+Calculated fields can perform arithmetic and math, manipulate text, date, and geographic information, and use branching logic to evaluate your data and return different results.
+The output of a calculated field can then be displayed for every row of data in charts that include that field.
 How this new data is displayed depends on how it's used.

 For example, say you create a calculated field called Total that multiplies a quantity sold field (Qty Sold) by a unit price field (Price):